Henry Allen Cooper: Political career

 In 1884, Cooper served as a delegate to the Republican National Convention, a tradition he would continue in 1908 and 1924.
-He was subsequently elected to District 3 of the Wisconsin State Senate for the term 1887 to 1889 and authored a bill to introduce the secret ballot in Wisconsin.
+He was subsequently elected to the Wisconsin Senate in 1886 and served in the 1887 and 1889 legislative sessions.
+He represented Wisconsin's 3rd State Senate district, which then comprised just Racine County.
+During his time in the State Senate, he authored a bill to introduce the secret ballot in Wisconsin.
 In 1890 Cooper unsuccessfully ran for election to the fifty-second Congress.

-In 1892, Cooper was elected as a Republican Congressman to the fifty-third Congress, an office he assumed on March 4, 1893, that year.
-He represented Wisconsin's 1st congressional district.
+In 1892, Cooper was elected to the fifty-third Congress, running on the Republican Party ticket in Wisconsin's 1st congressional district.
+He assumed on March 4, 1893.
 During his time as Congressman, Cooper served as the chairman of the Committee of Rivers and Harbors for the fifty-fifth Congress and the Committee on Insular Affairs for the fifty-sixth Congress through to the sixtieth Congress.

 He was also the author of the Philippine Organic Act (1902), and read out the poem Mi último adiós by José Rizal as part of successfully persuading his fellow congressmen to vote for the act.
 Cooper provided key support for the 1910 bill authorizing construction of the Lincoln Memorial.

 On April 5, 1917, he was one of 50 representatives who voted against declaring war on Germany.
 Partly due to his opposition to American involvement in World War I, Cooper failed to gain reelection to his seat in 1918, finishing his term on March 3, 1919.
 Overall serving from the Fifty-third Congress to the Sixty-fifth Congress.

 After missing a term of Congress, Cooper was once again elected to represent Wisconsin's 1st district in the Sixty-seventh Congress in 1920 and to the five succeeding Congresses.
-He served until his death in Washington D.C. on March 1, 1931, which came before he could start his new term (in the seventy-second Congress).
+He served until his death in Washington, D.C., on March 1, 1931, which came before he could start his new term (in the seventy-second Congress).
 He was buried in Mound Cemetery, Racine, Wisconsin.